for riders who are blind

-Aira makes travel more accessible.
+Aira makes navigation more accessible.

 How does the Aira program work?

-The Aira pilot program is a collaboration between the Connecticut Department of Transportation and the Department of Aging and Disability Services, and aims to provide virtual assistance to individuals who are blind or have low vision to provide access to both public transportation and essential services.
+The Aira pilot program is a collaboration between the Connecticut Department of Transportation and the Department of Aging and Disability Services, and aims to provide visual assistance to individuals who are blind or have low vision to provide access to both public transportation and essential services.

 - Download and install Aira from the Apple App Store or Google Play.